Universal Credit childcare costs | Eligibility

 • If you live with a partner, you both need to be in paid work, unless your partner cannot look after your children.

-• If you’re on maternity, paternity or adoption leave, you may also be eligible if you’re getting one of:
+• If you’re on maternity, paternity or adoption leave, you may also be eligible if you’re getting Statutory Maternity Pay or Statutory Paternity Pay or Statutory Shared Parental Pay or Statutory Adoption Pay or Maternity Allowance.

 • Your childcare must be with ‘registered’ childcare providers.
 Usually that means they registered with OFSTED, the Care Inspectorate in Scotland or the Care Inspectorate Wales.